Studio 4 Adapted and translated by: Rudolph Cartier; From: Erwin Sylvanus (play); Director: Rudolph Cartier

 More unusually, Doctor Korczak and the Children was not recorded to videotape but to 35mm film, with the electronic studio output routed directly to the telerecording facility, which was more commonly used to create a film duplicate of a programme made on videotape, or to record from live transmission.
 This method was sometimes used in drama on productions that were more complicated than the norm, perhaps involving a lot of action, as the resulting film print could be edited with more ease than a videotape.
 However, in this case, the play is staged as simply and with as little action as any drama could be, making the use of primary film recording surprising.
 The reason may be more prosaic.
 Sometimes telerecording was used simply because the BBC’s video recorders were already fully engaged on other programmes recording at the same time.
 Although speculation only, it’s possible that telerecording was the standard method of recording Studio 4 plays as the strand’s attempts at visual innovations may have made the greater versatility of film desirable for many of its productions, if not actually necessary in the case of Doctor Korczak and the Children.

 The excellent performances of the play’s small cast are an integral part of the drama’s success.
-Joseph Furst, who, playing Korczak, was the only member of the cast to take just one role, is particularly notable.
+Joseph Furst was the only member of the cast to take just one role (Korczak), and he is particularly notable.
 Furst’s performance becomes absolutely gripping as the play progresses, with Korczak coming to realise the fate that is in store for his orphanage and displaying the moral courage with which he elects to accompany the children under his care to their deaths.
 At the conclusion, Russell reappears to read the credits (except for the title of the play, there are no on-screen captions), and with each of the actors’ names, the camera lingers for a moment on an empty space, ending on the building blocks played with by Bruce Prochnick, who represented the orphanage’s children.
 This effectively conveys the suddenness and the silence of the disappearance of Korczak and his children, and by extension the similar fates of millions of others.

 Mary Crozier’s review in The Guardian was even more enthusiastic.
 “Few of the BBC’s “Studio 4” productions have been as compelling”, she noted, going on to explain that

-Another positive notice came from the Daily Mirror’s Clifford Davis, who praised the “simple and unusual approach”, finding the drama “Strange intense stuff – but compelling too.”15 He continued: “The story provided viewers with an hour of sorrow.
+Another positive notice came from the Daily Mirror’s Clifford Davis, who praised the “simple and unusual approach”, finding the drama “Strange intense stuff – but compelling too.”17 He continued: “The story provided viewers with an hour of sorrow.
 I cannot recall when television has ever before reproduced such poignant anguish… As a condemnation of racial intolerance this “Studio 4” production was superb.”
+The Liverpool Echo and Evening Express thought the play “triumphant”, with a “compulsive” story and “impeccable” cast, although the critic found the “clever-clever” opening off-putting.18

 The play suffered from the initial setback of a well tried theatrical gimmick from which it only recovered in flashes due to one or two short but brilliant pieces of acting.
 When you dispense with sets, costumes, and props, the suggested dramatic situation must be backed by powerful and poetic dialogue.